dawidb12/python-webapp-mysql-ansible-automation/README.md

 ## How to prepare the environment?

 Please make sure that ssh keypair exists in Vagrantfile directory.
-If not, follow the procedure at: https://devops.stackexchange.com/a/1247.
+If not, follow [this procedure](https://devops.stackexchange.com/a/1247).

 ## How to run the playbook?